 Mentalist Berren Brown And Simon Cowell (the setting is an art gallery full of Derren's paintings)

 In the following demonstrations Derren disarmingly uses a deck of cards:

 One of the reasons I like to use playing cards is that I get to introduce a mind-melting miracle as a, "card trick."

 This usually has a relaxing effect on the spectator.
 They think they have a sense of card tricks.

 Magician David Blaine

-In 1997, the Americas turned sideways (into a duck) when magician David Blaine exploded into every living room.
+In 1997, America turned sideways (into a duck) when magician David Blaine exploded into every living room.
 David Blaine was a pioneer; and pioneers end up with arrows in their backs.
 Many magicians dismissed him as a talent-less, charm-free street urchin.
 I would argue that Blaine’s talent was clear even in his first TV special, David Blaine Street Magic.
-If you closely observed his technique, you could see it was proficient and well-honed.
+If you closely observed his technique, you could see that his was proficient and well-honed.
 Some of the effects he performed were simple and could be achieved easily (when poorly executed), but in David Blaine’s hands, the effects were made beautiful because of his refined technique, his subtle psychological convincers, and his presentational finesse.
 Many magic tricks are like that.
 The secret is so simple that you think you could do it.
 The real secret is doing it so well that it looks like real magic.

 David Blaine is appearing at the Murat Theatre in Indianapolis